Wednesday 5th December 2018, 15.00

 An institution-wide license for Padlet was acquired by the University a few months ago, and members of staff can now create unlimited Padlets at http://uniofyork.padlet.org using their UoY Google account.

-The main aims of the workshop were to increase the number of University staff using Padlet, to develop more collaborative and diverse work with students and colleagues, ensuring that Padlet is used in an accessible way.
-In addition to that, I wanted to look into the viability of implementing its use in the Forum Blog to improve its visual appeal and encourage/facilitate interaction during our workshops and at the next annual L&T conference.
+With that in mind, I thought that it would be a good time to organise a workshop on Padlet, to promote its use both by teaching colleagues and by Forum, as I wanted to look into the viability of implementing its use in the Forum Blog to improve its visual appeal and encourage/facilitate interaction during our workshops and at the next annual L&T conference.
 The session was rather successful and included participation by colleagues from both campuses, showcasing different ways to use Padlet.
 Furthermore, the workshop marked the start of a University Padlet user group.

 The session commenced with an introduction to Padlet by Lilian Soon from the University Programme Design and Learning Technology Team.
 Lilian shared a Padlet created for the workshop, noted that Padlets can have different users, and more than one person can oversee/lead each Padlet.
 She also added that students can be collaborators, which means you can put some in charge of moderation, for instance.
 Then Lilian explained and showed how to join in/access the Padlet to ensure the session was practical, collaborative and engaging, and colleagues shared: pictures, a satellite image, a voice recording, queries, feedback, and some examples of their Padlets.